rikardgn/learnCpp/README.md

 -----------------------------------------
 - bubble sort
 - will be added soon
-- insetion sort
+- insetionSortExHithub.cpp
-- will be added sonon
+- Example of insertion sort algorithm, sorting alogrithm taken from another github repo, added some code of my own.
 -  quick sort
 - will be added soon